GobySoft/dccl/src/doc/markdown/page03_codecs.md

 ### Default Enumeration Codec

-Enumerations are treated like unsigned integers, where the enumeration keys are given values based on the order they are declared (not the value given in the .proto file).
+Enumerations are treated like unsigned integers, where the enumeration keys are given values based on the order they are declared (not the value given in the .proto file, unless `packed_enum=false` in which case the opposite is true).

 For example:
 ```